 Beginners X … you’ll need to have mastered basic skills

 Peter Sefton designed this intensive course to follow on from the beginners’ course, however, it is suitable for students who already possess good furniture making skills and are practised in tool care and sharpening.

-Making the box introduces students to the following skills; selection and use of solid timber and burr veneer, accurate marking, joint cutting, gluing, cramping and cleaning down veneers.
+Making the box introduces students to the following skills; selection and use of solid timber, burr veneer and inlays, accurate marking, joint cutting, gluing, cramping and cleaning down veneers.
 You’ll receive hands-on tuition in the accurate use of the router table for cutting grooves and rebates and expand your skills to individually fit hinges to form a stunning box.

 Impartial advice is available to help with any problems students may have encountered at home, as well as on tool selection and buying.
 Students are able to try out, test and buy woodworking tools and equipment from Peter’s tool shop www.woodworkersworkshop.co.uk with a 5% discount – try before you buy …